Philipp-MR/CoilGen/README.md

 1. Download and extract the file of the CoilGen repository
-2. Run on of the examples
+2. Run one of the examples

 ### Examplary Images